-REGENCY REALTY CORPORATION PROXY SOLICITED ON BEHALF OF BOARD OF DIRECTORS FOR SPECIAL MEETING OF SHAREHOLDERS--DECEMBER 18, 1998 full power of substitution and resubstitution, to represent the undersigned and to vote all shares of Common Stock of Regency Realty Corporation which the undersigned is entitled to vote at the Special Meeting of Shareholders of the Company to be held on December 18, 1998 and any and all adjournments thereof, in the manner specified.
+REGENCY REALTY CORPORATION PROXY SOLICITED ON BEHALF OF BOARD OF DIRECTORS FOR SPECIAL MEETING OF SHAREHOLDERS-- , 1999 full power of substitution and resubstitution, to represent the undersigned and to vote all shares of common stock of Regency Realty Corporation which the undersigned is entitled to vote at the Special Meeting of Shareholders of the Company to be held on , 1999 and any and all adjournments thereof, in the manner specified.
 1. Approval of the Merger Agreement dated September 23, 1998, between Pacific Retail Trust and Regency Realty Corporation, and the transactions contemplated thereby. [] FOR [] AGAINST [] ABSTAIN Approval of Proposal 1 is conditioned on approval of Proposals 2 and 3.
-2. Approval of Amendments to Sections 5.1 and 5.14 of Articles of Incorporation. [] FOR [] AGAINST [] ABSTAIN Approval of Proposal 2 is conditioned on approval of Proposal 1.
-3. Approval of Amendment No. 1 to the Regency Realty Corporation 1993 Long Term Omnibus Plan. [] FOR [] AGAINST [] ABSTAIN Approval of Proposal 3 is conditioned on approval of Proposal 1.
+2. Approval of Amendments to Sections 5.1 and 5.14 of the Articles of Incorporation (a) to permit SC-USRealty to acquire the shares issuable to it in the merger and (b) to preserve Regency's ability to requalify as, and maintain its status at that time as, a domestically controlled REIT if stock ownership by Non-U.S. Persons permits. [] FOR [] AGAINST [] ABSTAIN Approval of Proposal 2 is conditioned on approval of Proposal 1.
+3. Approval of Amendment No. 1 to the Regency Realty Corporation 1993 Long Term Omnibus Plan to increase the number of shares available for award under the Plan in order to permit Regency to grant substitute options to Pacific Retail employees, officers and non-employee directors. [] FOR [] AGAINST [] ABSTAIN Approval of Proposal 3 is conditioned on approval of Proposal 1.
 THIS PROXY WILL BE VOTED AS DIRECTED, OR IF NO DIRECTION IS INDICATED, WILL BE VOTED "FOR" EACH PROPOSAL.
 SHOULD ANY OTHER MATTERS REQUIRING A VOTE OF THE SHAREHOLDERS ARISE, INCLUDING MATTERS INCIDENT TO THE CONDUCT OF THE MEETING, THE ABOVE NAMED PROXIES ARE AUTHORIZED TO VOTE THE SAME IN ACCORDANCE WITH THEIR BEST JUDGMENT IN THE INTEREST OF THE COMPANY.
 THE BOARD OF DIRECTORS IS NOT AWARE OF ANY MATTER WHICH IS TO BE PRESENTED FOR ACTION AT THE MEETING OTHER THAN THE MATTERS SET FORTH HEREIN.
-DATED: , 1998 (SEAL) (SEAL) (Please sign exactly as name or names appear hereon.
+DATED: , 199 (SEAL) (SEAL) (Please sign exactly as name or names appear hereon.
 Executors, administrators, trustees or other representatives should so indicate when signing.)